 When it comes to DIY, beginning a project is half the battle.
 It can take quite a bit of energy and focus to get started.
 After all, creativity tends to work in strange ways.
 A new project can also be intimidating and nerve-wracking, especially if it’s something you haven’t made before.

 Fortunately, once you do get started, you’re already halfway there.
 The trick is to know how and where to begin.
 That’s where we come in.
 With both novices and experts in mind, we’ve compiled a list of ideas on where to start with, your DIY projects.
 Happy making!

 1. A Source of Inspiration

 Inspiration is an amazing thing.
-The Internet is a prime source for inspiration.
+The Internet is a prime source of inspiration.
 A simple Google search can open up so many doors.
 Platforms such as Instagram and Pinterest also showcase unique and creative projects that you’ve never seen before.
 With so many makers and creators out there, it’s easy to come across interesting and unique DIY ideas.